-Your interest rate will be the weighted average of your previous loans’ rates, so you won’t necessarily get a lower rate.
-But you can sign up for an IDR plan after consolidating most of your direct loans and reduce your payment that way — and have one payment to remember rather than juggling several at once.
+Your interest rate will be the weighted average of your previous loans’ rates, so you may or may not get a lower rate.
+But you can sign up for an IDR plan after consolidating most of your direct loans and reduce your student loan payments that way — and have only one payment to remember rather than juggling several at once.

-Moving might sound drastic, but where you live can impact your student loan repayment.
-Some states offer student loan repayment assistance programs and incentives to new residents, helping you pay off some or all of your loans.
+Moving might sound drastic, but where you live could impact your student loan repayment.
+Some states offer student loan repayment assistance programs and incentives to new residents, helping you pay off some or even all of your loans.

 For example, say you had $30,000 in student loans at 7.00% interest rate.
-If you were on a standard repayment plan and qualified for the 0.25% discount, you’d save nearly $500.
+If you were on a standard repayment plan and qualified for the 0.25% discount, you’d save nearly $500 over 10 years.

 Ask your human resources office if your company offers such a program.

-If you have private student loans, you’re not eligible for alternative payment plans such as IDR.
+If you have private student loans, those loans won’t be eligible for federal alternative payment plans like IDR.
 If that’s the case, or if you have a mix of federal and private loans, another option to consider is refinancing your student loans.

 With refinancing, you work with a private lender to take out a new loan for the amount of your current ones.
 The new loan will have different terms, including repayment term, interest rate and monthly payment.
-You can opt for a longer repayment term to reduce your monthly bill, and you might qualify for a lower rate that decreases your monthly payment, too.
+You could opt for a longer repayment term to reduce your student loan payments, and you might qualify for a lower rate that decreases your monthly payment, too.

 For example, if you had $30,000 in student loans at 7.00% interest rate, you’d pay $348 a month under a 10-year payment plan.
 And you’d pay $11,799 in interest charges.

-Not everyone can qualify for refinancing.
+Not everyone can qualify for refinancing, though.
 To maximize your chances of getting approved for a loan, ask a friend or relative with good credit and a stable income to act as a cosigner on the loan.
-Also, keep in mind that refinancing your loans has some drawbacks, especially if you have federal loans.
+You should also keep in mind that refinancing your loans has some drawbacks, especially if you have federal loans.

-If you decide that refinancing is for you, compare offers from multiple refinancing lenders to get your best rate.
+If you decide that refinancing is for you, compare offers from multiple refinancing lenders to get the best rate for you.